 The National Association of Recovery Residences (NARR) with the Society of Community Research and Action (SCRA) has developed a policy statement on the value of Recovery Residences.
-Studies are showing the positive effects of recovery residences in long-term addiction recovery, promoting education and training to increase referrals to recovery residences by social workers, promoting programs to educate political leaders and the public of their efficacy as a resource for individuals, families, and communities throughout the U.S.
+Studies are showing the positive effects of these homes in long-term sobriety and they are now promoting education and training to increase referrals to recovery residences by social workers.
+They are also promoting programs to educate political leaders and the public of their efficacy as a resource for individuals, families, and communities throughout the U.S.

 “Individuals build resources while living in a recovery residence that will continue to support their recovery as they transition to living independently and productively in the community.”
 A Primer on Recovery Residences in the United States released by NARR found among other notable benefits: